OpenNebula/website/content/software/migration_from_vmware/oneswap.md

 ### Requirements and recommended settings

 OneSwap requirements for virtual conversion from VMWare to OpenNebula are the following:
-- OneSwap is only supported on Ubuntu 24.0 LTS and Alma Linux/RHEL 9 servers.
+- OneSwap is only supported on Ubuntu 24.04 LTS and Alma Linux/RHEL 9 servers.
+On previous versions of Ubuntu and Alma/RHEL some dependencies are outdated.
 - A working OpenNebula environment with capacity enough to store imported images and VMs and a user with permissions on the destination datastores.
 Alternatively, conversion can be done with user `oneadmin` and set the right permissions in a posterior step.
 - A vCenter endpoint with valid credentials to export the VMs.
   - The parameters `vcenter`, `vuser`, `vpass` and `port` must be specified.